 The cost will however depend on many factors including how popular the keyword is (“insurance” is pretty popular these days), the target location of the keyword and the action you intend (clicks, impressions views).

-While the big boys may be able to throw wads of cash at Bing Ads for the keyword they want, the requirement of a Quality Score evens up the playing field some.
+While the big boys may be able to throw wads of cash at Microsoft Ads for the keyword they want, the requirement of a Quality Score evens up the playing field some.

 This score basically assesses how useful the content you promise at the end of the click will be and rates this amongst your competitors.
 So if you have a small bid but massive content, you can still win the bidding war.